 I want to contact my friend or relative, who is on one of your trips, how can I reach them?

 Many of our treks and climbs send daily internet dispatches, and we receive updates from our guides while they are in the field.
 The best place to reach a loved one is through our office.

 We take solar panels and sometimes battery power packs on our treks and expeditions.
 Our first priority is to charge our computers, satellite phones and expedition electrical equipment.
 There is usually enough power to then charge your personal electrical equipment.
 If your equipment has a cigarette lighter type car charger, bring that and you can plug it in to charge.
-We do NOT recommend bringing rechargeable digital cameras, they tend to run out when power is not available.
-Use cameras with replaceable batteries and we recommend lithium batteries.
 We can cater for special power requirements at an extra cost - please enquire with our office.
 Many of the lodges also have power available with typical Asian plugs (two nail like horizontal prongs) and they have battery recharging systems and pricing on offer.

 What weather report service do you use?
 How often do you receive a weather report in the summit bid phase?